Design-based theory for Lasso adjustment in randomized block experiments and rerandomized experiments: Acknowledgement

-The second author was supported by the National Natural Science Foundation of China (Grant No. 12071242).
-The third author was supported by the National Natural Science Foundation of China (Grant No. 12001557); the Youth Talent Development Support Program (QYP202104), the Emerging Interdisciplinary Project, the Disciplinary Funding, and the School of Statistics and Mathematics in Central University of Finance and Economics.
+Dr. Liu is supported by the National Natural Science Foundation of China (Grant No. 12071242).
+Dr. Yang is supported by the National Natural Science Foundation of China (Grant No. 12001557, 12371281), the Emerging Interdisciplinary Project, Program for Innovation Research, and the Disciplinary Funding in Central University of Finance and Economics.
+The authors thank the editor, associate editor and reviewers for their valuable suggestions.